Access Opportunity. Build Wealth.

 Throughout the US, automobile ownership plays an out-sized role for individual participation in the regional economy.
 Planning, zoning, and development decisions have often prioritized auto-travel, making it difficult for workers who cannot afford the costs of a personal vehicle to reach jobs and other destinations.
 These data illustrate how many jobs are accessible within 30 minutes of transit or walking by residents in a given census tract.

 Note: Census tracts with a poverty rate >20% have been designated as high-poverty.
 All others have been designated as low-poverty.

 High-poverty census tracts

-Share of population in high-poverty census tracts, by number of jobs accessible (%)
+Number of jobs accessible to people in high-poverty census tracts, share of population (%)

 What we’re seeing

 Many people in high-poverty tracts have limited access to jobs by transit: Nearly half of all people living in high-poverty census tracts (almost 190,000 people) can access less than 50,000 jobs within 30 minutes by transit or walking